PinchCactus/Basic-Server-Launcher-for-OpenRCT2/README.md

 This is a personal project ot help manage my openrct2 server.

-This release should be considered "feature complete" There are major changes I would like to do but cannot commit to right now.

 Custom Settings Profiles are implemented, define them in the .bat

 You can also enter custom settings when the .bat runs, though these wont be saved.